-How to Serve a Business or Public Entity (Small Claims) SC-104C
+How to Serve a Business or Public Entity (Small Claims)

-SC 104 You must serve the right person and write the exact name of the business and the person to be served.
+Use this form to make sure you serve correctly, and follow the instructions on Proof of Service, form SC-104.
+You must serve the right person and write the exact name of the business and the person to be served.